 Today's kids watch as much as 35 hours of TV per week.
 But parents (and grandparents) can help change this cultural norm and motivate kids to move more.
 How?
 By leading by example and getting in the exercise game too!

 Be a role model for your kids.
 Present physical activity as an important time to take care of your body and health, rather than a chore.
 Find activities you enjoy and be active for at least 30 minutes five days a week.
 Remember, adults need at least 150 minutes of moderate-intensity physical activity per week, and children need 60 minutes of moderate- or vigorous-intensity aerobic physical activity each day.

 Praise, reward and encourage your kids' physical activity by providing activity-related equipment, games or outings.
-Plan time in your their schedule to engage in 60 minutes of physical activity each day, which can accumulate with shorter chunks throughout the day but for at least 10 minutes at a time.
+Plan time in a day's schedule to engage in 60 minutes of physical activity each day, which can accumulate with shorter chunks (at least 10 minutes at a time) throughout the day.

 - Head for the nearest park, swing set or jungle gym after school.

 - Jump rope with your kids or organize a neighborhood jump rope group.

 - When foul weather strikes, play active indoor games.

 - Organize your family room or living room for more activity.
 Think kid's yoga or dancing to music after dinner.